Kabza de Small: Life and career

 On 31 May, Kabza released 6 singles; "Khusela" featuring Msaki, "Bathini" featuring Young Stunna and Artwork Sounds, and "Isoka" featuring Nkosazana Daughter and Murumba Pitch, as part 1 of his album.

 KOA II Part 1 (pronounced King of Amapiano 2 Part 1) was released on 16 June 2022.

 The album debuted number 11 on iTunes top 100 chart, and "Khusela" peaked number 1 on Apple Music charts.

 In June 2022, Motha announced a 3 leg tour that ran from 24 to 26 June.

 In early October 2022, he announced he was working on his EP via Twitter, and released a lead single "K'shubile" with Kwesta featuring Masterpiece YVK.
 In November 2022, he worked with Afrika Memani on the Road To Private EP, which was released on 4 November.

 Scorpion Kings announced Summer Tour which includes 9 dates, it ran from 11 December at Cape Town until 25 February 2023, Gauteng.

 Kabza reportedly working on joint extended play together with Ami Faku, announced on his Twitter account on 13 February 2023.
 Release date and EP title are yet to be announced.

 In May 2023, he collaborated with DJ Maphorisa to release a 25 track mixtape project titled The Konka Mixtape (Sweet & Dust) Album.

 In early July 2023, Kabza was reported as a producer of Drake's It's All a Blur Tour.

 "Isibusiso" featuring South African singer Mthunzi was released on 20 October 2023 as a lead single ahead of his extended play Isimo.
 The EP was released on 27 October 2023.

-In April 2024, his show Redbull Symphonic with Ofentse Pitse and Symphonic Orchestra was sold out in 5 hours becoming the first artist to do so.
+In April 2024, his show Redbull Symphonic with Ofentse Pitse and Symphonic Orchestra was sold out in 5 hours, becoming the first artist to do so.
 It was held at Lyric Theatre, Gold Reef City, Johannesburg on 8 June 2024.
 Following the success of his first show, Redbull Symphonic added second show which was sold out in 8 minutes broke second record for him, was held on 9 June.

 "Kabza Chant" featuring Young Stunna, Nkosazana Daughter, Mthunzi, Nokwazi, Anzo, Mashudu, Marumba Pitch, and Tman X-Press was released on 7 June 2024.
 It debuted at number 1 on SA Spotify Daily Charts.

 His studio album Bab' Motha was released on July 18, 2025.
-The album debuted number 9 on Spotify Top Global Album Charts, becoming his first album to reach summit of the chart.
+The album debuted number 9 on Spotify Top Global Album Charts, becoming his first album to top that chart.

+In early March 2026, Kabza announced his upcoming studio album Tutu, via Instagram and released "Impilo" with Mkeyz as albums leads single.
+The album is scheduled for release on June 5, 2026.

+Business Ventures

+Motha launched a new recording label Tech Hub and announced labels first signee Jnr SA, in early July 2026.